revolut-engineering/revolut-checkout-example/README.md

 The examples in this repository showcase how to integrate:

 - **Revolut Pay** - A complete integration example demonstrating how to accept payments via Revolut Pay.
-- **Card payments: Card field** - An example using an embedded card field for collecting card details.
+- [**Card field**](https://github.com/revolut-engineering/revolut-checkout-example/tree/main/card-payments-example) - An example using an embedded card field for collecting card details.
 - **Card payments: Card pop-up** - A demo of a pop-up widget for card payments that securely collects customer card details.

 ## Resources